dl-tg/reddit-post-exporter/README.md

 ## How it works
 The program first checks if the given subreddit exists by sending a GET request to `https://www.reddit.com/r/<subreddit>/about.json`.
 If the request is successful and the response contains a "data" field, then the subreddit exists.

-It then constructs a URL to fetch the posts from, based on the input subreddit, maximum amount of posts, and category ID.
+It then constructs a URL to fetch the posts from, based on the input subreddit, maximum amount of posts (specified in `limit` flag), and category ID.
 The URL is sent as a GET request to the Reddit API, and the response JSON data is parsed to extract the posts.

 For each post, the program creates a directory structure to save its JSON data and comments.
 The path for a post is structured as follows: `<subreddit>/<date>/<time>/<category>/<postID>`.
 The post's JSON data is saved in a file named post-<postID>.json.